The Herald Journal

 The Herald Journal is a newspaper in Logan, Utah, United States, and serves the Cache Valley area of Northern Utah and Southeastern Idaho which includes Cache County, Utah and Franklin County, Idaho.
 It is published three times each week and delivered via the mail on Tuesdays, Thursdays and Saturdays.

-Prior owner Pioneer News Group sold its papers to Adams Publishing Group in 2017.
+History

+In 1931, Scripps-Canfiled purchased the Longan Journal, and then merged it with their own paper, the Longan Daily Herald, to then form the Daily Herald Journal.
+In December 1975, Pioneer Newspapers spun off of Scripps League Newspapers and took the Herald Journal with it.
+In 2017, Pioneer News Group sold its papers to Adams Publishing Group.

+Circulation

+In early 2014, The Herald Journal had a daily circulation of about 16,215, but by 2021 had declined to 5,524 as the paper switched to weekly print publication.